eyereasoner/eye/reasoning/arcus/derived-rule/README.md

-# 🧠 Derived Rule Inference with eyelet
+# 🧠 Derived Rule Inference with arcus

 This example demonstrates **deriving a rule** from facts and using it to prove a new statement.
 A rule is generated based on the presence of certain types, then used in a nested implication to trigger a conclusion.